henriquesebastiao/starpy/docs/tutorial/index.md

 ## The commands

-`starpy` separates each of its features into subcommands that can be executed with or without passing parameters.
+`skyport` separates each of its features into subcommands that can be executed with or without passing parameters.
 The objective of this tutorial is to explain how the application works in command line.

 **The currently available commands are:**